asterisk/documentation/docs/Development/Roadmap/AstriDevCon-2013.md

     * Version numbering of API needs to be handled
     	+ Current is 0.0.1.
 David Lee is currently working on a versioning scheme.
-    	+ **Action: propose a versioning scheme.** David Lee [did reply in an e-mail to the -dev list](http://lists.digium.com/pipermail/asterisk-dev/2013-October/063003.html) with a draft proposal linked here: <https://wiki.asterisk.org/wiki/x/WwCUAQ>
+    	+ **Action: propose a versioning scheme.** David Lee [did reply in an e-mail to the -dev list](http://lists.digium.com/pipermail/asterisk-dev/2013-October/063003.html)
     * Suggestion: Client can indicate "expected version" and server will adapt WITHIN REASON
     	+ There was a long discussion about this proposal.
 The idea is that if an event is added and the version number incremented, then a client connecting supporting an earlier version number won't receive those events.
 Due to how messages on the Stasis bus are constructed for consumers, this is not out of the realm of possibility in both AMI and ARI, but careful thought would have to be applied - and expectations set on how far the scope of this can be extended.
     * Implementation notes to client developers may need to be published: